Pre-first-aid – Know your four most valuable tools

 4. Feet – the quiet servants

 First, use appropriate footwear.
 By saying this, we stumble into a discussion.
-In this practical context the summary must be like this: footwear must be water resistant and ventilate at the same time, and it has to dry quickly when wet.
-First thought is obviously Gore-Tex.
+In this practical context, the summary must be like this: footwear must be water-resistant and ventilate at the same time, and it has to dry quickly when wet.
+The first thought is obviously Gore-Tex.
 Is it or isn’t it the best choice?
-We are not the expert gear reviewers, but dare to share personal experience.
+We are not expert gear reviewers, but dare to share personal experiences.
 The ‘Gore-Tex only’ approach is probably the biggest misconception on outdoor footwear.
 Simply because your feet will be flooded out: perspiration has nowhere to go.
 When wet, the inside of these – often ‘technical’ – boots will take ages to become dry again.
 Simple shell boots paired with appropriate woolen socks and insoles are more suitable.
 In case your feet get wet (moisture from the outside or inside), simply change socks and walk them dry again.

 Appropriate footwear, including good socks are really important